aldowitzke/karavel-api/README.md

 This is an API created for the Karavel's challenge.

-The purpose of this API is to manage a agro trade business, where you can create, update and destroy products, species, qualities and exportion standards.
+The purpose of this API is to manage a agro trade business, where you can list, create, update and destroy products, species, qualities and exportion standards.

 To make it easier, you can use an API development environment (like Postman) and follow the steps below.
 Don't forget to run your rails server.